Lovelyz: 2015: Commercial success and first fanmeeting

 Lovelyz released a repackage edition of Girls' Invasion titled Hi~ on March 3.
 It contains all nine tracks from the debut album, along with two new singles including the title track "Hi~".
 They made a comeback stage on March 5, performing "Hi~" and "Amusement Park" on music program M Countdown.
-On April 17, Lovelyz started promoting the other new song from their repackaged album, "Amusement Park", on music programs.
+On April 17, Lovelyz extended their promotion with another song from their repackaged album, "Amusement Park", on music programs.
 They continued the promotions until April 30.
 On April 22, Lovelyz participated in the KCON 2015 Japan M Countdown show for 15,000 attendees, their first overseas activity.
 On May 23, the group performed at the Dream Concert, which was held at the Seoul World Cup Stadium.

 On August 27, Lovelyz performed at the Korea Brand and Entertainment Expo in Shanghai, along with labelmate Infinite.
-On the same day, Woollim Entertainment announced that Jisoo would be rejoining the group following the end of her scandal, and revealed the title of their first extended play (EP), Lovelyz8, through the group's official Twitter page.
-A pre-release single titled "Shooting Star" was released on September 14, along with its music video.
+On the same day, Woollim Entertainment announced that Jisoo would be rejoining the group following the end of her scandal and revealed the title of their first extended play (EP), Lovelyz8, through the group's official Twitter page.
+A pre-release single titled "Shooting Star" was released on September 14.
 The EP was officially released on October 1, 2015.
-It contains seven tracks including the pre-release single "Shooting Star", and the lead single "Ah-Choo".
+It contains seven tracks including the pre-release single "Shooting Star" and the lead single "Ah-Choo".
 The latter's music video was released on the same day, with a cameo appearance by Infinite's Hoya.

 On October 31, Lovelyz was a guest on You Hee-yeol's Sketchbook where they performed an a cappella cover of Michael Jackson's song "Beat It".
 The performance gained attention online, and was broadcast on the American Fox News Channel.
 It was also written about by other foreign media.
 "Ah-Choo" had maintained its position on most major Korean music charts throughout 2015 and early-2016, making it Lovelyz's biggest hit.
 On November 26, Lovelyz received their first-ever award at the 23rd Korea Culture & Entertainment Awards for the "K-pop Top 10 Artists" category.

 Lovelyz held their first fan-meeting and mini-concert, Lovely Day, on December 5 at Ax Korea.
 The tickets were sold out in the first five minutes after they went on sale.
 On December 7, Lovelyz released a three-track single album titled Lovelinus, named after their official fan club.
 They also released a music video for the album's lead single, "For You", on the same day.